dnlhirataa/GUESSINGGAME/README.md

 # GUESSINGGAME
-Open the file jogo.py to choose the game you want to play.
+Run the file jogo.py to choose the game you want to play.
 There is a guessing game and a game called forca, when you have to guess the word.